-Consumers should avoid being tempted by a cheap cash deal and protect themselves against paying more in the long term, says the National Federation of Builders (NFB) in response to comments by Exchequer Secretary David Gauke today.
+Consumers should avoid being enticed by a low-cost cash deal in order to avoid paying more in the long run, according to the National Federation of Builders (NFB) in response to comments made today by Exchequer Secretary David Gauke.

-The NFB believes that rogue traders dealing in cash are costing the economy billions of pounds and taking much needed work away from legitimate builders and contractors, leading to jobs and skills losses and a raw deal for the public.
-If the Government listens to calls to reduce VAT to 5% on all home improvement work, it will help to boost jobs, not lose jobs.
-It will make such work more affordable for millions of homeowners trapped by lack of mortgage availability who wish to improve rather than move.
-It will ultimately bring much increased revenues to the Treasury by encouraging spending and kick starting economic growth.
+The NFB believes that rogue cash traders are costing the economy billions of pounds and stealing much-needed work from legitimate builders and contractors, resulting in job and skill losses and a bad deal for the public.
+If the government heeds calls to reduce VAT to 5% on all home improvement work, it will help to create rather than eliminate jobs.
+It will make such work more affordable for millions of homeowners who are stuck in their homes due to a lack of mortgage availability and prefer to improve rather than move.
+It will eventually generate significantly more revenue for the Treasury by encouraging spending and jump-starting economic growth.

-The EU has changed the law to allow member states to permanently reduce VAT to 5% in this area in order to support economic growth.
+In order to support economic growth, the EU changed the law to allow member states to permanently reduce VAT in this area to 5%.

-Julia Evans, chief executive of the NFB, said: “We are pleased the Treasury is becoming more vocal about the damaging effect cash in hand payments have on individual businesses and the economy at large.
-Businesses that avoid paying VAT have a 20% head start, but all too often this cheap deal comes without a proper written contract or any kind of paperwork meaning the enforcement of consumer rights is almost impossible if something goes wrong.
+“We are pleased the Treasury is becoming more vocal about the damaging effect cash in hand payments have on individual businesses and the economy at large,” said Julia Evans, chief executive of the NFB.
+Businesses that avoid paying VAT have a 20% advantage, but all too often, this low-cost deal comes without a proper written contract or any kind of paperwork, making it difficult to enforce consumer rights if something goes wrong.

-“Over 5,000 construction businesses have gone into insolvency since 2010.
-At a time when the economy is stuck in recession, the Government should be doing everything it can to support legitimate businesses, not adding to the total number of unemployed.
-According to research by the analysts at Experian, last year’s rise in the standard rate of VAT to 20% resulted in nearly 4,000 job losses in the home improvement market in 2011 alone.”
+“Since 2010, over 5,000 construction businesses have gone bankrupt.”
+At a time when the economy is in a slump, the government should be doing everything it can to support legitimate businesses rather than increasing the number of unemployed.
+According to Experian analysts, the increase in the standard rate of VAT to 20% last year resulted in nearly 4,000 job losses in the home improvement market in 2011.”

-The NFB, along with 50 other trade federations in the Cut the VAT Coalition, is calling for VAT to be cut on all home repair, maintenance and improvement work to be reduced from 20% to 5%.
+The NFB, along with 50 other trade federations in the Cut the VAT Coalition, is calling for VAT to be reduced from 20% to 5% on all home repair, maintenance, and improvement work.

-According to the NFB, reducing VAT to 5% for all maintenance and home improvement works would enable the Government to achieve its target of cutting carbon emissions by 80% by 2050.
+According to the NFB, lowering VAT to 5% on all maintenance and home improvement projects would allow the government to meet its target of reducing carbon emissions by 80% by 2050.

-Such a cut would also have considerable social and financial benefits for the public sector by reducing the VAT bills of housing associations and local authorities, enabling more of the current expenditure to be used for improving the UK’s 4.9m units of social housing stock.
+A similar reduction would have significant social and financial benefits for the public sector by lowering the VAT bills of housing associations and local governments, allowing more of the current expenditure to be used to improve the UK’s 4.9 million units of social housing stock.